Rodney Murphy

-Rodney Edward "Rod" Murphy (born 16 October 1946 in Winnipeg, Manitoba) was a New Democratic Party member of the House of Commons of Canada.
-He was a teacher by profession.

-He represented the Manitoba riding of Churchill where he was first elected in the 1979 federal election.
+Rodney Edward "Rod" Murphy (born 16 October 1946) was a New Democratic Party Member of Parliament (MP) for the riding of Churchill.
+Murphy was first elected in the 1979 federal election.
 He was re-elected in the 1980, 1984 and 1988 federal elections, therefore serving in the 31st, 32nd, 33rd and 34th Canadian Parliaments.

 Murphy left federal politics after his defeat in the 1993 federal election to Elijah Harper of the Liberal Party.

 He was the manager of Niki Ashton's successful campaign to become MP for Churchill in 2008.
+In 2026, Murphy endorsed Avi Lewis in that year's federal NDP leadership race.